Probesys/agentj/docs/auth_azure.md

 ## OAuth with Azure

 ### OAuth Authentication

+> [!IMPORTANT]
-!!! note "Requirements before enabling OAuth on Azure"
+> Requirements before enabling OAuth on Azure
-    You need to declare your AgentJ as an application in your Azure account.
+> You need to declare your AgentJ as an application in your Azure account.
-    Use your AgentJ base URL, adding `/connect/azure/check` at the end, as redirect URI.
+> Use your AgentJ base URL, adding `/connect/azure/check` at the end, as redirect URI.
-    Note down your application client id, application secret (watch out:  it is limited in time and **shown only once**).
+> Note down your application client id, application secret (watch out:  it is limited in time and **shown only once**).
-    You also need to create an Office365 connector in AgentJ and import users.
+> You also need to create an Office365 connector in AgentJ and import users.
 See below

 Once the 3 following `.env` values are **set with correct values**, login as AgentJ *SUPER_ADMIN* and create your Azure domain.